astridx/meinblog/content/posts/cassiopeia/9cassiopeia-authorinfo.en.md

 Various authors publish articles on a website.
 You want blog posts to include information about the author.
 The name of the author is available.
 We add a _picture_, a _URL_ and an _"About me"_ text.

 The next picture shows what the information about the author looks like in the end.
-Instead of a portrait you see a star formation.
+Instead of a portrait, I have chosen the image of a star formation for the example.

 ![Joomla 4 and Cassiopeia - Author Information in the Frontend](/images/aut10.png)

 ## Author information in Cassiopeia using an override and custom fields

-### Creating user-defined fields
+### Creating custom fields

 Open the _User Manager_ via the left-hand side menu and click _Fields_.
 On the right, the toolbar now offers you a button for creating custom fields.

-Joomla 4 and Cassiopeia - Overview of user-defined fields](/images/aut0.png)
+Joomla 4 and Cassiopeia - Overview of custom fields](/images/aut0.png)

 Create a custom field for the author's image.
+It is important that you choose the type `media`.

 ![Joomla 4 and Cassiopeia - A custom field for the author's image](/images/aut1.png)

 For the description we also use a custom field.
+Select the type `textarea`.

 ![Joomla 4 and Cassiopeia - A custom field for the author's description](/images/aut2.png)

-A user-defined field of type URL stores the author's homepage.
+A custom field of type `url` stores the author's homepage.

 ![Joomla 4 and Cassiopeia - A custom field for the URL of the author's homepage](/images/aut3.png)

-### Add information to the fields for the user
+### Fill the custom fields at the user with content

-Now open the entry of an author in the user manager.
+Now open an author item in the user manager.

 ![Joomla 4 and Cassiopeia - User Manager - Fill Custom Fields - Open User](/images/aut4a.png)

-Then we fill the user defined fields with content.
+Then we fill the custom fields with content.

 ![Joomla 4 and Cassiopeia - User Manager - Fill Custom Fields - Tab](/images/aut4b.png)